Knowledge Base

 Problem:

-You want to manually register CodeTwo application in your Azure Active Directory tenant.
+You want to manually register a CodeTwo application in your Microsoft Entra ID tenant.

 Solution:

-CodeTwo Backup (starting version 2.3.x).
-CodeTwo Office 365 Migration / CodeTwo Exchange Migration (starting version 3.2.x) and the Sent Items Update service in CodeTwo Exchange Rules family of software (starting version x.14) connect to Microsoft 365 (Office 365) by using the secure OAuth 2.0 authorization protocol.
-To enable this connection, first you need to register the CodeTwo application in Azure AD for all Microsoft 365 tenants that will be used in your CodeTwo software.
+To enable a CodeTwo program to connect to Microsoft 365 (Office 365) by using the secure OAuth 2.0 authorization protocol, first you need to register a CodeTwo application in Entra ID for all Microsoft 365 tenants that will be used in the program.
 Next, to allow the CodeTwo application to access your data and perform the necessary tasks, you also need to grant the necessary permissions to that application.

 CodeTwo Backup